3DGenomes/TADbit/doc/source/tutorial_general.rst

 Strange data format
 -------------------

-In the case Tadbit is not able to parse the input file, user can create its own parser as pass it to Chromosome.
+In the case Tadbit is not able to parse the input file, user can create its own parser and pass it to Chromosome.
 For example one might be interested in using [Dixon2012]_ data that appears like this:

 ::